TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/NewMajorCoreVersion.rst

 To do
 =====

-*   Update :ref:`t3start:install` to reflect the new version upon installation.
+*   Update :ref:`t3start:install` and :ref:`t3start:legacyinstallation` to
+    reflect the new version upon installation.

 *   Update Composer version constraints on :ref:`t3coreapi:composer-json`.